rcalix1/MachineLearningFoundations/SVD/other/README.md

-# Least Squares via SVD — README.md Version
+# Least Squares via SVD

 This document is formatted for perfect rendering in **GitHub**, **Jupyter Notebook**, and **VS Code**.
 All equations use standard LaTeX math blocks.